This seminar covers the intricacies of CAN-bus systems, ECU internals, in-depth diagnostics and practical faults. CAN databus training is a high-paced

 Pre requisite: From experience we strongly advise that the diagnostician has completed the AED 'Automotive Electronic Diagnostics' two day training seminar, regardless of achieved level through other training systems or experience!

-After Jason from Collins Auto Electrical attended the CAN training seminar in Auckland (3 10 2015).
-Jason wrote as comment in the evaluation form that as most value to him was: "good information well delivered.
-Understanding how CAN activity operates and communicates"
+After Michael from Auto Centre Enterprise T A Auto Super Shoppe Enterprise attended the CAN training seminar in Auckland (3 10 2015).
+Michael wrote as comment in the evaluation form that as most value to him was: "Using and seting scope up"